trailheadapps/easy-spaces-lwc/README.md

 ### Dynamic Flows and Local Action Components

 The **spaceDesigner** and **reservationHelper** Aura components render flow interviews dynamically, by using the **lightning:flow** base component.
-You can see the **customerDetails** and **designFormCmp** Aura components at work as screens in these dynamic flows.
-Both of these components use the functionality of the **lightning:availableForFlowScreens** interface to control flow navigation actions.
+You can see the **reservationHelperForm** and **spaceDesignForm** Lightning web components at work as screens in these dynamic flows.
+Both of these components use **lightning\_\_FlowScreen** as the target in the component’s <targets> tag, and **FlowNavigationNextEvent** event from the **lightning/flowSupport** module to control flow navigation actions.

 See this [blog post](https://developer.salesforce.com/blogs/2018/06/announcing-the-easy-spaces-app.html) for more detail about custom flow navigation and dynamic flow interviews.

-The Aura components used as Lightning Flow screens also use a convention in the markup of their design files, to help developers better track how attributes are being used by flow interviews.
-See the [customerDetails](./es-space-mgmt/main/default/aura/customerDetails/customerDetails.design) and [designFormCmp](./es-space-mgmt/main/default/aura/designFormCmp/designFormCmp.design) component design files for examples.
+These components used as Lightning Flow screens also use a convention in the markup of their meta files, to help developers better track how properties are being used by flow interviews.
+See the [reservationHelperForm](./es-space-mgmt/main/default/lwc/reservationHelperForm/reservationHelperForm.js-meta.xml) and [spaceDesignForm](./es-space-mgmt/main/default/lwc/spaceDesignForm/spaceDesignForm.js-meta.xml) component meta files for examples.

 ### Object-Agnostic Design